 Have you ever wondered what a day in the life of a Charlotte Mason homeschool looked like?
 Then it’s your lucky day!
-Come take a peek into the real life day of a a Charlotte Mason homeschooler.
+Come take a peek into the real life day of a Charlotte Mason homeschooler.

 I was sitting at a coffee shop with friends discussing our plans for the upcoming school year.
 All of us follow the Charlotte Mason philosophy of education.
 Our children are all about the same ages.
-As I listened, I was amazed at how similar and yet how different our plans were.
+As I listened, I was amazed at how similar and yet how different our homeschool schedules were.

 I love that Ms. Mason encouraged us to be students of our children.
 We can provide an individualized education for each children factoring in his primary learning style, what motivates him, and what we can do to prepare him for his future.